 Question Score Evidence

 Rate of Academic Progress

 Are EL students progressing

 academically relative to EL program

 goals or expectations?

 Is progress sufficient so that EL

 students will be able to "catch up"

 academically within a reasonable

 period of time?

 Are EL students learning grade-level

 core content in addition to English

 language development?

-The Good of the Control of the Contr
+iangaage acveropment.

 Are multiple measures used to

 assess the performance of current

 EL and former EL students?

 Comparison to Other Students

 Are EL and former EL students

 progressing academically at rates

 comparable to their never-EL

 peers?

 Are EL and former EL students

 graduating on time at rates